weepower/wee/README.md

 ##### Requests [→](https://www.weepower.com/script/data)

 You can submit any type of request with a number of callback options.
+There are a number of callback options as well as advanced featured like custom header support and JSONP handling.

 ```javascript
 Wee.data.request({